-

 Are there any restrictions on who can conduct or appear in the appeal on behalf of the taxpayer?

 Additionally, Article 35 of the Legal Profession Law No. 1136 stipulates that only attorneys registered with a bar association are authorized to provide legal opinions, file lawsuits, defend the rights of individuals or legal entities before courts, arbitrators, or other judicial bodies, follow up on judicial proceedings, and prepare all related documents.
-The law does allow individuals to represent themselves, meaning that anyone who has the capacity to file a lawsuit may draft the necessary documents, file the lawsuit personally, and manage their own case.
+The law does allow individuals to represent themselves, meaning that anyone who has the legal capacity to file a lawsuit may draft the necessary documents, file the lawsuit personally, and manage their own case.

 -